codegoalie/disney-blog/content/posts/2020-dvc-lifetime-cost.md

 historical trends.

 That's a mouthful.
 In plain english, this is the total amount you'll spend from when you sign your contract until it expires.
-What you'll find are some large numbers
+What you'll find are some large numbers, but I was also surprised at the impact dues have.